StevenLwcz/mp_temp_server/README.md

 ### Using Micropython and a Pico W to build a simple temperature server

 The Pico W collects the sensor data from a BME280 environment sensor every 6 minutes.
-It updates a SSD3106 120x32 OLED display with time and data and small graphs of the last 48/24 readings.
+It updates a SSD3106 120x32 OLED display with time and sensor data and displays small graphs of the last 48/24 readings.

 ![OLED Display](images/OLED.jpg "OLED Display")

-The Pico W also serves as a simple web server sending to a web browser a page which will show all the data for the last 24 hours in graph format.
+The Pico W also serves as a simple web server sending to a web browser a page which will show all the data for the last 24 hours in graph format and update every 6 minutes.

 ![Environment Graphs](images/graphs.png "Environment Graphs")